Raphael-Boichot/Pico-slide-show/README.md

 PCB designs can be edited with [EasyEDA Standard Edition](https://easyeda.com).
 EU citizens are advised to order PCBs at [JLCPCB](https://jlcpcb.com/) to avoid additional prohibitive taxes with customs.
 CR2032 lithium batteries have a theoretical capacity of 210 mAh at 3V, the device consumes less than 10 mA at 5V, the voltage converter has it's own efficiency, so you can probably rely on a single battery for a bit less than two hours.

+## Assembly

+- I recommend testing the RP2040 Zero before soldering it (just try to flash the code without any error message) as Aliexpress components can sometimes be defective out of the box.
+- The battery holder is surface mount but on the the back side comprising pins of through hole components: the good way to assemble the board is to **cut the pins** of the front side components as short as possible **before** soldering so that the solder joints are as flat as possible on the back side.
+Trimming them after soldering is not enough and you risk to cut traces by trimming too short.
+- If possible, try to remove as much flux residues as you can but beware to the TFT display, it is very sensitive to dipping into IPA.

 ## User Manual in 4 steps

 - Insert a CR2032 battery and power it on.